Choosing Your Path: 9 Public Health Concentrations

 5. Health Policy

 Description: Medical and health services managers coordinate the business activities of healthcare providers.
-Their responsibilities include developing organizational goals and objectives, monitoring compliance with regulatory requirements, training and supervision, creating work schedules, managing facility finances and budgeting, coordinating cross-department communications, and organizing and maintaining facility records.
+Their responsibilities include developing organizational goals and objectives, monitoring compliance with regulatory requirements, providing training and supervision, creating work schedules, managing facility finances and budgeting, coordinating cross-department communications, and organizing and maintaining facility records.

 Typical workplace environments: Medical and health services managers work in hospitals, nursing homes, group medical practices, and other healthcare facilities.